Impact

 Risk and Exploitability

-No CVSS score is available, and the EPSS score is not reported, so the quantified likelihood of exploitation remains uncertain.
-The vulnerability requires two concurrent cache invalidations, which could be induced by multi‑threaded workloads or by users who control the device‑mapper mappings.
-Because it is a local kernel race, an exploit would need local access or the ability to run privileged processes that exercise the cache.
-The vulnerability is not listed in CISA’s KEV catalog, indicating no confirmed public exploits as of the input data.
+With a CVSS score of 7.8 and an EPSS of less than 1%, the vulnerability is considered high severity but the probability of exploitation remains low.
+The race condition requires two concurrent cache invalidations which could be triggered by multi‑threaded workloads or by administrative access to device‑mapper mappings.
+Because it is a local kernel race, an attacker must have local access or be able to run privileged code that exercises the Device Mapper cache.
+The vulnerability is not listed in the CISA KEV catalog, indicating no confirmed public exploits as of the latest data.

 OpenCVE Enrichment